IECEX VS ATEX: NAVIGATING GLOBAL CERTIFICATION STANDARDS FOR GAS SENSING

 Why IECEx is Essential for the Oil & Gas Industry

-- Elimination of “Shortcuts”: Because IECEx mandates third-party testing even for low-risk zones, it signals a higher level of quality control and reliability to international buyers.
+2. Elimination of “Shortcuts”: Because IECEx mandates third-party testing even for low-risk zones, it ensures a higher level of quality control and reliability for international buyers.

-- Anti-Counterfeit Measures: Every valid IECEx certificate is listed on the Official IECEx Portal, allowing global customers to verify authenticity instantly.
+3. Anti-Counterfeit Measures: Every valid IECEx certificate is listed on the Official IECEx Portal, allowing global customers to verify authenticity instantly.

-As manufacturers of numerous IECEx-certified products, such as our IRNEx PRO NDIR sensors or our NET-certified enclosures.
+As manufacturers of numerous IECEx-certified products, such as our IRNEx PRO NDIR sensors or our NET certified enclosures.

 Our ATEX Quality Assurance Notification (QAN) and IECEx Quality Assessment Reports (QAR) are available for download.